Manifesting these experiences in ChiangMai-THAILAND.

 13:15-13:45 Sound Meditation

-For Wednesday & Friday (Thai Gong Bath), we do at the butterfly effect, walk-in 300 Baht.
+For Wednesday & Friday (Thai Gong Sound Massage ), we do at the butterfly effect, walk-in 300 Baht.
 Pre-booking 250 Baht.

 Advance booking is appreciated.